PM Modi holds series of bilateral meetings with several world leaders on sidelines of BRICS Summit | Law-Order

 The decision was announced by South African President Cyril Ramaphosa at a joint media briefing along with Prime Minister Modi, Chinese President Xi Jinping and Brazilian President Luiz Inacio Lula da Silva.

-The new members will become part of BRICS with effect from January 1, 2024.
+The new members will become part of BRICS with effect from January 1, 2024, Ramaphosa announced.

 Prime Minister Modi also met Senegal President Macky Sall and discussed sectors like energy, infrastructure, defence and more in our meeting.